logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 ### Possible cause - Shipper connectivity failure

-Your Logz.io listener may not be connected to the network.
+Your host/server may not be connected to your Logz.io listener.

 #### Suggested remedy

-Verify connectivity of your Logz.io listener as follows.
+Verify connectivity of your host/server as follows.

 * For Linux and Mac servers, use `telnet`: